 My first post on 22 February 2019 explains a little bit more about what this blog is for.
 Some information presented in that early article might have changed in the years since.

 A decade ago, I graduated from the University of East Anglia with a BA Politics and an MA International Relations and Asia-Pacific Studies, completing a dissertation on the failure of UN Resolution 1325 to protect women and children from sexual violence in war-zones.
 In December 2020 I finished an MA in History at Goldsmiths, taking classes in modern European genocides, the history of violence, historiography and research skills, with a dissertation on Jack Wannop and his boxing and wrestling gymnasiums.
 In 2019 I contributed toward this very cool Journal of Zoology paper on the history of ring-necked parakeets in the UK, and led on its publicity campaign.

 My research into men punching each other to a bloody pulp began as a bit of light-hearted fun in between all the genocide stuff.
 Now the MA is finished I’m planning to turn this work into a group biography, weaving together Jack’s story with those of other boxers and wrestlers around at the same time who were ‘forgotten’ by pugilistic history.
 They include the south Londoners George Brown, Tom Thompson, Dick Leary and Walter ‘The Cross-Buttocker’ Armstrong, and east and central London’s Caribbean-born or black American fighters Ching Hook, Jack Davenport, Jack Watson, Charlie Bartlett, Alec Munroe and the Sisters Mills.

 Before the pandemic I was extremely deep into an early-mid-30s crisis and started pro-wrestling training at EVE Academy and London School of Lucha Libre in Bethnal Green.
-I’m not very good (yet) but do look pretty cool dressed up as a scary, masked, leather-clad, purple-haired, 6ft vigilante bat woman…
+I was never any good but do look pretty cool dressed up as a scary, masked, leather-clad, purple-haired, 6ft vigilante bat woman…